locatable/splittable-docs/terms-and-conditions.md

 The App allows members to record payments that have been made to House members offline.
 You can also make payments directly to other House members using the App.

-In order to make and receive payments to and from another House member you and they will need to provide the following information:
+In order to make and receive payments to and from another House member or make a payment to a Service Provider you sign up for, as set out in the [Utility Services section](#utility-services) below, you and they will need to provide the following information:

 - first and last name;
 - date of birth;
 - nationality;
 - address; and
-- details of your bank account.
+- details of your bank account; and
+- such other information as may be requested at signup.

-You will be prompted by the App to provide the foregoing information to us in the payment section when you first try to make a payment.
+You will be prompted by the App to provide the foregoing information to us in the payment section when you first try to make a payment or when you sign up to a service.
 You are not obliged to provide this information to us, but if you do not you will not be able to make payments using the App.

 Please note that you will not be able to pay a House member until that member has also registered to use the payment service by providing the information above.
 If you attempt to make a payment to a House member who is not registered, we will alert the House member to that attempt and send them a request to add their payment registration information.